 If these myths are part of your business’s culture, you’ll want to armor up and consider adding worker misclassification to your list of identified risks so you can manage it.
 The good news is identifying the risk is the essential first step to effectively dodging the bullet.
 To move forward, you’ll need to properly assess and measure the potential negative impact, understand the priority among the other risks your business is considering in its risk management strategy and strategize how best to minimize your risk in your business’s specific situation.

 As you go about assessing your risk in this area and evaluating how you should manage it and strategize your plans, these may be helpful questions to ask to start the conversation:

-- But how many of your workers’ job descriptions match what they do every day on the job?
+- How many of your employees’ job descriptions match what they do every day on the job?

-- Do your workers even have written job descriptions?
+- Do your workers have written job descriptions?